banshee86vr/lucabertelli.consulting/README.md

 ## Project structure

-Certainly!
 Below is a standard project structure for an Astro project site:

 ```plaintext
 lucabertelli.consulting/